Charlguo/UI-UX/README.md

 Problem: Payment screens for Tavendi mobile app

 Users: HEC UI/UX Master’s students (participating in the HEC Montreal Pro Bono UI/UX program).
-Their feedback would help refine the screens before full app integration.
+Their feedback would help refine the screens before full app integration

 Process: Interative prototypes for 3 different payment flows were to be sent for review, those being in-person payment with QR code, in-person payment with 6-digit code, and online payment with delivry.
 However, These initial designs were too rigid and lacked interactivity, making the user flow overly leading.
-The goal was to redesign these screens as interactive prototypes to improve usability and allow users to make natural, realistic decisions.
+The goal was to redesign these screens as interactive prototypes to improve usability and allow users to make natural, realistic decisions

 Solution: